greenthegarden/AutomationBoard/README.md

-# AutomationBoard
+# Automation Board Library

-Header file to specify the pin configuration of the Automation Board from GarageLab.
+Header file to specify the pin configuration of the [Automation Board from GarageLab, LLC](https://www.kickstarter.com/projects/931487098/automation-board).

 See http://garagelab.com.br/automation/ for details about the Automation Board.

-Note: I do not have any association with GarageLab.
+Note: I do not have any association with GarageLab, LLC.